 Series I savings bonds or I bonds are government-issued debt securities that accrue interest at a rate adjusted for inflation twice a year.
 Rather than having a single interest rate used to determine your return, I bonds have two: an inflation rate that changes every six months with the economy and a fixed rate that will not change throughout the entire life of the bond.
 These rates combine to give you a composite rate.

-On November 1st of this year, the U.S. Treasury Department announced that I bonds will earn a variable rate of 9.62% for the next six months.
+On November 1st of 2022, the U.S. Treasury Department announced that I bonds will earn a variable rate of 6.89% for the next six months through April 2023.

 This new rate will apply to all new I bonds issued in the next six months before it is adjusted again at the beginning of May 2023, at which time the variable rate may increase or decrease.

 These bonds are considered to be incredibly safe investments because there is no risk of value depreciation.
 Interest accrues and compounds semiannually (every six months) for up to 30 years or until cashed out.
 Earnings are automatically deposited back into the bond.
 I bonds do not require high minimum purchases and offer tax advantages and protection against inflation.

-The variable semiannual inflation rate for I bonds is 9.62% and the fixed rate is 0.00% (which has been the case for the past several years).
-This makes the composite rate 9.62%, the highest rate we’ve seen since 1998 and the second-highest rate on record.
+The variable semiannual inflation rate for I bonds is 6.89% and the fixed rate is 0.00% (which has been the case for the past several years).

-All new bonds issued between now and October 2022 and existing bonds less than 30 years old will earn 9.62% interest.
-This rate is unheard of for I bonds and interest-earning deposit accounts.
+All new bonds issued between now and April 2023 and existing bonds will earn 6.89% interest.